We cannot solve our problems with the same thinking we used when we created them. ― Albert Einstein.

 This skill set is beneficial for both employers and employees as it will widen your already acquired skills.

 4. Asking the right questions:

-When you become more proficient in it with time then you are more likely to ask valid questions that are much closer to the problem.
+When you become more proficient in it with time, you are more likely to ask valid questions closer to the problem.
 And try not to focus more on the questions that are more driven towards the problem.
-Rather try to question the solutions so that the problem-solving process becomes easier.
-Hence, increasing productivity and boosting morale.
+Rather try to question the solutions so that the problem-solving process becomes more manageable.
+Increasing productivity and boosting morale.

 5. Get creative:

-Creativity has no boundaries and it is one of the most important skills that one can have.
+Creativity has no boundaries and it is one of the essential skills that one can have.
 When you have that creative edge in your team, problem-solving becomes much easier as creative thinkers can find suitable ways that are out of the box.

 Well, that can be a motivation for you to get creative and come up with your new ideas.
 It might not be easy but it is a gradual process.
 You have to become more open to ideas and benefit from the endless possibilities of being more creative.